toni-mo/mongoose/README.md

 ```
 **Take a good look** that if we want to render `.pug` template with our data, we have to do it inside `.then()` method.

-Here `doc` parameter contains our data from database, and `res.render('agencies', {agencies: docs});` renders `agencies.pug` template and gives it variable, that receives value from docs.
+Here `docs` parameter contains our data from database, and `res.render('agencies', {agencies: docs});` renders `agencies.pug` template and gives it variable, that receives value from docs.

 ## Accessing data in PUG template
 Now when I've rendered `agencies.pug` template with agencies variable in it, I can loop through it and dynamicaly display it's agency properties inside pug.